SirineBenAmor1/Acroba-project/README.md

 ## Step 3 - Improve the primitive

-As we can spawn several turtle in turtlesim, we can add into the goal the name of the turtle we want to move.
+As we can spawn several turtles in turtlesim, we can add into the goal the name of the turtle we want to move.

 To spawn an new turtle we have to use a rosservice with a few arguments ('x', 'y', 'theta', 'name'), like so :

     rosservice call spawn 1 1 0 turtle2

-We also want to output as feddback the reached position.
+We also want to output as feedback the reached position.
 For this purpose we need to add a feedback message into the Move.action file, and to create a subscriber to the topic /$TURTLE_NAME$/pose and a callback function where the feedback will be published.
 In turtlesim, pose messages are definied like so :

     turtlesim/Pose Message